Buying real estate in New Zealand?

 However, GDP growth is not the only metric to look at.New Zealand gdp growth

-New Zealand business owners don't have faith in the economy
+New Zealand business owners are way more confident in the economy

 GDP growth is great, but it may not fully encompass all the expectations of businesses in property market.
 Luckily, in New Zealand there is an official metric that is frequently updated.
 It's not the case for every country, so we're lucky.